bugfishtm/suitefish-cms/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Suggest a new feature or improvement for this project
+about: Suggest a new feature or improvement for this project.
 title: "[FEATURE] Short description of the feature"
 labels: enhancement
 assignees: ''